14 Heartbreaking Stories From Joaquin Phoenix's Tragic Family

 The Family Escaped A Cult By Sneaking Into The US On An Ocean Freighter

-Arlyn Phoenix grew disillusioned with the Church of God when the cult started preaching that women should use sex to recruit male members.
+Arlyn Phoenix grew disillusioned with the Children of God when the cult started preaching that women should use sex to recruit male members.
 She admitted, "The guy running it got crazy.
 He sought to attract rich disciples through sex.
 No way."
 The family had to escape.
 They first moved into a home outside of the Venezuelan commune, then stowed away on a freighter headed to the United States.

 The Children Sang On Street Corners To Afford Food

-The Church of God didn't pay their missionaries, so Joaquin Phoenix's family was never very well off.
+The Children of God didn't pay their missionaries, so Joaquin Phoenix's family was never very well off.
 As the family followed the cult across the United States and South America, money became extremely tight, and the children were forced to become street performers to make ends meet.

 According to River Phoenix's biographer, Joaquin and his siblings would sing on street corners for loose change.
-If they didn't make enough, they wouldn't be able to eat that day.

 “At an early age, River was busking on street corners, trying to spread the word and proselytize for the cult.
 But if he didn't bring home enough loose change that day, the family wasn't going to eat,” the biographer told NPR.